Docs for Tots is Hiring!

 Building Relationships in Infant-Toddler Early Education (BRITE) is an intensive semi-virtual model of infant toddler mental health consultation targeting family/group family (FGF) childcare settings that plans to utilize a novel assessment process to both measure change and inform the planning and execution of the consultation.
 The BRITE model’s goal is three-fold, 1) provide effective and efficient support to FGF childcare providers in Nassau and Queens Counties, 2) demonstrate the utility of a new measure in this context, and 3) inform effort to build a system of infant toddler mental health consultation by providing implementation lessons with the goal of scaling across communities

-The Early Childhood Consultant (ECC) will be a Part Time employee of Docs for Tots, consulting to early childcare providers in family and group family settings.
+The Early Childhood Consultant (ECC) will be a Part Time or Full Time employee of Docs for Tots, consulting to early childcare providers in family and group family settings.
 The ECC is an expert in the promotion of positive early childhood mental health.
 The ECC will possess skills that include a thorough knowledge of early childhood development/mental health coupled with an understanding of family dynamics and relationship building on an individual/family, provider, and community level.
 This position will represent BRITE, its partners and its services in a positive and professional manner and adhere to both agencies best practices, guidelines, policies, and procedures as established.
 The ECC will have the opportunity to participate in the implementation and evaluation of a new mental health assessment tool.

 Specifically, the ECC will have the following responsibilities and accompanying qualifications:

 - Team with family/group family providers to identify and provide interventions for young children, birth to three, who may be at risk of suspension and/or expulsion from care

 - Act as a resource regarding early childhood development with emphasis on emotional and behavioral health and the importance of relationship between the child and parent/guardian;

 - Provide environmental assessments to support the classroom